davidshq/miqa-vue/README.md

 - `add-itk` - Covers the integration of ITM-wasm into the project, which can be a challenge.
 See the README in that branch for additional details on the issues and how to work around them.
 - `add-nii-gz` - Adds a basic implementation of ITK within the Vue app.
+- `load-image` - Wired a modified version of the VTK.js ProxyManager example up to the ITK loader/VTK converter, now renders an image.

 ## Resources & Notes
 - The README varies based on the branch one is currently on.
 Please see the Learning Branches section to learn more about the various branches and what they cover.